 Let’s be honest, finding spots to pee and poop in is an engaging activity for lots of territorial species.
 Keeping your litter box fresh means endless opportunities to engage with a new bit of terrain.
 Adding more litter boxes can also help.
 Some enrichment experts advocate trying different shapes, sizes, and substrates (litters).

 Gotta love the fishing pole toys, most of all, but you can be creative about it and turn almost anything into a toy.
+From fake mice to a simple string of yarn, I can guarantee your cat will dig it.
 One of my clients even puts a rubber ducky in the toilet –– to her cat’s endless delight.
-Just be careful all your toy choices are cat-safe.
+Just be careful all your toy choices, and any environment they go in, are cat-safe.